SolarOne7777/chatapp/README.md

-JavaScript chatapp projects to learn and practice javascript.
-Features and functions will change overtime for learning purposes.
+JavaScript chatapp project for learning purposes.
+Features and functions will change overtime.